jsenv/core/packages/test/README.md

 ## 2.1 Executing tests on browsers

-The following is required:
+Requirements:

-1. A directory containing, source files, test files and the scripts
+- A directory containing source and test files
-2. [playwright](https://github.com/microsoft/playwright)<sup>↗</sup> that will be used to start a web browser
+- [playwright](https://github.com/microsoft/playwright)<sup>↗</sup> in your `devDependencies`
-3. A script capable to start a web server
+- A script starting a web server
-4. A script executing test files
+- A script executing test files

 1. File structure